 Other countries, besides Great Britain, have Antique Jewelry Hallmarks.
 Around the former colonies of the British Empire, these marks are not seen so often.

-In the world of Antique Jewelry, import jewels are often NOT marked.
+In the world of Antique Jewelry, important Jewelry may NOT be marked.

-A Persian diadem, the ancestor of the tiara, was discovered made of brass metal, sometime between the 17th - 18th centuries and surprise, it sold at auction for 6,250 GBP.
+For example, the Persian diadem, the ancestor of the tiara, was discovered made of brass metal, sometime between the 17th - 18th centuries, and surprise, it sold at auction for 6,250 GBP.

-The point being, providing the Jewelry is authentic, early jewelry can be valuable although it will not be hallmarked.
-Indeed, some of the most unique and fascinating jewelry items were handcrafted by desert society people, who had either:
+The point being, providing the Jewelry is authentic, early examples can be very valuable although not hallmarked.
+Indeed, some of the most unique and fascinating pieces of Jewelry have been handcrafted by the desert society who had either:

 This does not mean these unmarked pieces are not investment-worthy or valuable.
 In fact, the opposite is true.
-The uniqueness of the design and the rarity factor override the need for jewelry markings.
+The uniqueness of the design and the rarity factor overrides the need for Jewelry markings.

 British Jewelry with a full UKHM (United Kingdom Hall Mark) generally consists of the following marks: